junxit/us-congress-bills-111/metadata.md

 - 2010-09-16 — Introduced in Senate
 - 2010-09-16 — Read twice and referred to the Committee on Foreign Relations.
 - 2010-09-16 — Sponsor introductory remarks on measure.
 (CR S7176-7177)
+- 2010-12-14 — Committee on Foreign Relations.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2010-12-21 — Committee on Foreign Relations.
+Reported by Senator Kerry with an amendment in the nature of a substitute.
+Without written report.
+- 2010-12-21 — Committee on Foreign Relations.
+Reported by Senator Kerry with an amendment in the nature of a substitute.
+Without written report.
+- 2010-12-21 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 724.